Spiderpig02/GalacticPathFinder/README.md

 ﻿# GalacticPathFinder

 GalacticPathFinder is an interactive web application designed to visualize and understand the A\* pathfinding and other pathfinding algorithms.
 It allows users to create grids, set start and end points, visualize the algorithm's step-by-step process, and experiment with different heuristics.
 This tool is ideal for students, educators, and anyone interested in algorithm visualization and AI pathfinding techniques.
+It is made with Django backend and React Typescript frontend.

 ## Features: